December 16, 2022

 STORING/REHEATING

-Store harissa honey chicken thighs in an airtight container in the fridge for 3-4 days.
+Store honey harissa chicken thighs in an airtight container in the fridge for 3-4 days.
 Reheat, preferably in the oven on 350 until warm throughout, however if you are short on time pop them in the microwave in 30 second increments.

 Just bought a jar or tube of harissa and need more recipes?
 Check out the below!